jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 The `floatingFilter` property is deprecated in gridOptions - you now have to specify it at column level (or in a default column definition).

-Consequently, AdapTable will only show Quick Filter bar **if at least one column** has this set to true (and will activate it only for those columns).
+Consequently, AdapTable will only show Quick Filter bar **if at least one column** has this set to true (and activate it only for those columns).

 ### Themes